RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 |{{ ccc.name }}| enables automatic project configuration, customization, and management
 by introducing a centralized control mechanism based on CCA and IaC practices.
-It provides a [control center](#manual-cc) as the singular user interface to manage the entire project, and even multiple projects at once.
+It provides a [control center](#manual-cc) as the singular user interface to dynamically manage the entire project, and even multiple projects at once.
 PyPackIT's control center unifies and structures all project configurations, metadata, and variables into declarative definitions in [YAML](#yaml)—a standard human-readable data serialization format.